What is direct term life insurance?

 Stepped term life insurance

-Stepped life insurance premiums can start out slightly cheaper and then will increase every year based on your age.
-Premium and cover adjustments may also be made to reflect the Consumer Price Index (CPI).
+Stepped life insurance premiums can start out slightly cheaper and then will increase every year based on your age and other rating factors as well as any increases to your benefit amount due to indexation.

 Also, it may be beneficial to look into life insurance sooner than later.
 This is because as you get older and could experience health issues, the insurer may apply a premium loading or special exclusion to your policy, or you may even find that some insurers will decline to offer you cover.

 Real Term Life Cover allows you to choose your cover amount between $10,000 and $100,000, and if death is accidental this Benefit Amount will triple (to a maximum of $300,000 payout).
 Real Term Life Cover will expire after a set amount of years, which is 20 years (the “term”) or when you reach 85, whichever comes first.
 It also comes with a guaranteed cash payout once your cover expires and the Life Insurance Benefit ends.

 - Your protection continues for another 10 years with our Final Expenses Benefit.
 This benefit is equal to 20% of your Life Insurance Benefit and is at no additional cost to you!

 - After this time (or if you pass away during this period) you or your family will receive your Final Expenses Benefit in full.

 - Or for greater flexibility, at any time during this 10-year period, you can choose to end your policy and receive a guaranteed payout of half the Final Expenses Benefit.